 9. Tamrab Muslim Restaurant

 Tamrab serves a variety of cuisines, in an all-you-can-eat style.
 It’s a popular breakfast/brunch spot that’s especially famous for its nasi kerabu - a bowl of unique blue-coloured rice that’s served with a side of fried fish or chicken.
 Needless to say, the nasi kerabu is a must-try here.
 Other delicious offerings include their roti canai.
 Wash your breakfast down with a side of iced teh tarik.
 The restaurant is a few bus stops away from the shopping complexes at Lee Garden, so you can fuel up here before heading off for a full day of shopping.

 Address: Nipatuthit 1 Soi 1, Hat Yai District, Songkhla 90110, Thailand

 Eat to your heart's delight in Hat Yai

 Hat Yai has long been compared to a smaller, less commercialized version of Bangkok with more local flavour.
 Just like Bangkok, you can’t say you’ve truly been there if you haven’t tried its delicious cuisine.
+So be sure to include a gastronomic journey in your list of things to do in Hat Yai.
 From street-side stands, hipster cafes and fancier establishments, there is a plethora of halal cuisine for Muslim travellers to try and have an authentic Hat Yai food experience.

 Get Trip101 in your inbox